-Unfortunately, the full list of ingredients listed on pet products (apart from dog food) is not required but I think if you’re proud of what you’re making and you know what you’re using you shouldn’t then have a problem with putting the names of your ingredients on the bottles.
+Unfortunately, manufactures are not required to display the full list of ingredients on their pet products (apart from dog food).
+I think if you’re proud of what you’re making and you know what you’re using you shouldn’t then have a problem with putting the names of your ingredients on the bottles.
 Am I right?
 It’s for this reason that you can find a list of all the ingredients used on Vita Canis bottles and jars and if you have any doubts you can always ask me.

 What do you look for?

-In conclusion, as you can see, vegan is not always natural while plant-based is natural and vegan.
-What do you look for when buying a new cream for yourself or a new shampoo for your dog?
+As you can see, vegan is not always natural.
+However plant-based is natural and vegan.
+And what do you look for when buying a new cream for yourself or a new shampoo for your dog?
 Are you checking the ingredients?
 Are you looking for logos, like the vegan logo and the leaping bunny?

 I really hope that I’ve been able to help clear up some confusion that you might have had and once again… if you have any other questions, please feel free to ask ❤︎.